brady-lab-rockefeller/conkat_seq/README.md

 #### Network analysis (Once per metagenomic library.
 Can integrate multiple domain amplicon datasets.)
 ---
-**conkat_seq.py**
+**Process 2: conkat_seq.py**
 Pairwise statisical analysis of pairwise domain co-occurances.

 To identify pairs of biosynthetic domains that originate from physically clustered metagenomic DNA, a 2x2 contingency table (the number of subpools containing both domain variants, one of the two only, or none of them) is constructed for each pair of domain sequence variants the co-occurrence significance is computed using Fisher's exact test.
 Pairs of domains showing non-random association based on p-value cutoff vlaue are predicted to be physically linked, and hence predicted to belong to the same gene cluster.
 Based on a pairwise list of statistically significant links a graph representation of domain networks is constructed, where nodes represent cluster of biosynthetic domains and edges link domains that are predicted to be physically co-clustered.

 - input
     1. One or more filtered domain clustering dataframe [sample_name.csv]